 From Heuston Station: When the Nearby Dublin 8 Route Beats Going Back Through the Centre

-Dublin Heuston is a strong anchor for Guinness Storehouse because it sits on the western side of central Dublin and connects naturally with the Dublin 8 / St. James’s Gate side of the city.
+Heuston is useful for Guinness Storehouse because Dublin Express 782 serves it from the airport, and Guinness lists onward options from Heuston by taxi, Luas, or walking.
 If you arrive at Heuston by train, do not automatically go back toward O’Connell Street or Temple Bar first.

 James’s Luas Stop vs Taxi Drop-Off: Match the Final Arrival to Luggage and Ticket Time